Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

 3. “Two winners will be randomly selected to receive Dangerous Woman Tour concert tickets [1 concert ticket per person].
 Please take note that travel expenses are not included on the winner’s package.”

-Also available through this event are various pieces of equipment specifically for Dangerous Ariana to equip and use in battle.
-In addition, a new ELT (elite) stage has been added to challenge veteran players.

 If you are hoping to win, keeping an eye on your in-game Message Box is recommended.
-Winners will get a special message from the FFBE team that includes instructions on redeem their prize with Square Enix Europe.
+Winners will get a special message from the FFBE team that includes instructions on how to redeem their prize with Square Enix Europe.
 Winners must respond to the message by the specified deadline, or they will be disqualified.
 If a winner is disqualified, a new winner will be selected.

 Contest hopefuls should note each winner is granted a single ticket with a backstage pass.
 Travel expenses are not included, per the contest’s terms and conditions.